gesteban/itinerary-challenge/README.md

   for external configuration that clients consume, centralizing management of external properties for applications across all environments.

-This project uses Spring Cloud Config to centralize and manage configurations trough `config-service`.
+This project uses Spring Cloud Config to centralize and manage configurations through `config-service`.

 ### 3.2 Spring Boot Actuator